CareerOneStop/Location-Validation/README.md

 # LocationValidation
 'Get Location' is an API that enables developers to retrieve specific location information from input.
 The returned list object contains location details.
-The API provides search results based on location entered.
+The API provides search results based on location entered

 <h2>Location Validation API<h2>